Impact Image

 How to Apply for Transfer Admission

-To be considered for admission and scholarship, transfer applicants must submit the following eleven (11) items:
+To be considered for admission and potential scholarship opportunities, transfer applicants must submit the following items:

 • An application for transfer admission (available through the LSAC's website)